-While the Raise the Rate For Good Campaign is focused on increasing base rates of JobSeeker, Youth Allowance, Austudy, Abstudy, and the Parenting Payment, the supplementary payments ACOSS is also calling for would extend to pensioners as well, including Commonwealth Rent Assistance and a Disability and Illness Supplement of at least $50pw.
+While the Raise the Rate For Good Campaign is focused on increasing base rates of JobSeeker, Youth Allowance, Austudy, Abstudy, and the Parenting Payment, the supplementary payments ACOSS is also calling for would extend to pensioners as well, including higher rates of Commonwealth Rent Assistance, and a Disability and Illness Supplement of at least $50pw.

 Q: What is indexation?

-Indexation is a technique used by the Federal Government to adjust the level of income support payments so that they increase in line with inflation (the general level of prices for goods and services), and for same payments, wages.
-JobSeeker and some other payments are indexed twice per year in line with the Consumer Price Index.
+Indexation is a technique used by the Federal Government to adjust the level of income support payments so that they increase in line with inflation (the general level of prices for goods and services), and for pension payments, average wage increases as well.
+JobSeeker and related payments are indexed twice per year, but only in line with the Consumer Price Index.